dallin-r-parker/decorator-practice/README.md

 > ### __Target:__ the parent class <br>
 > ### __Key:__ the name of the function <br>
 > ### __Descriptor:__ is the actual function itself. <br>

+## Accessor
+Example: `src > methods` <br>
+An accessor is defined as a "getter" or "setter" with "getters" you can't pass in arguments, so with a decorator we can fix this.